contentauth/c2pa-python/tests/perf/README.md

 ### Injection is verified every round

 A scenario whose callback is never reached reports `NOT_PARKED` and fails.
-Without that check, a scenario that silently stopped forcing anything would keep passing while testing nothing.
+Without that check, a scenario that stopped forcing anything would keep passing while testing nothing.
 A `with_fragment` candidate hit exactly this during
 development: it returned `NO_URI` on both hardened and unhardened code, because an MP4 init segment has no thumbnail resource to stream.
 It was dropped rather than kept as an always-green test.